Talk to us 01204 238 046

 Jan 12, 2024

-At the heart of any procurement process is the ITT.
+At the heart of any procurement process is the Invitation to Tender.
 It serves as a roadmap for potential suppliers, detailing what is expected of them and how they will be evaluated.

 A well-prepared ITT can help buyers to attract the best suppliers for their contracts.
 Additionally, an ITT can help you avoid misunderstandings and disputes later in the procurement process by setting clear expectations from the outset.